krother/pandas_go_to_space/descriptive_statistics/README.rst

 The goal of descriptive Statistics
 ----------------------------------

 Once your data is tidy and you have created a few exploratory plots, you usually want to describe your data in more detail.
-This is where Descriptive Statistics come in.
+This is where **Descriptive Statistics** come in.
 This is an obligatory step whenever you are working with data whether you want to deliver an expert opinion, train a fully automated Machine Learning algorithm or monitor data in production.
-Statistics go very deep sometimes, but you can safely start with a few metrics.
+Statistics go very deep sometimes, but you can safely start with a few straightforward metrics.
 You find an overview here.

 A good step to start with is to **write down questions** you are interested in.
 E.g.: